srijagutta875/MoviesApp/README.md

-In this project let's build a **Movies App** by applying the concepts we have learned till now.
-This project allows you to practice the concepts and techniques learned till React Course and apply them in a concrete project.

-You will demonstrate your skills by creating an app that will fetch data from an internal server using a class component, displaying that data, using **component lifecycle** methods, **routing** concepts, **authentication**, and **authorization**, and adding responsiveness to the website.

-This is an individual assessment.
-All work must be your own.
+In this project, I have built a Movies App by applying all the key React concepts I’ve learned so far.
+This project helped me practice and implement real-world features using React.

+🚀 Project Overview

+The Movies App showcases my ability to:

+Fetch data from an internal server using class components

+Use React component lifecycle methods effectively

+Implement Routing using react-router-dom

+Add Authentication and Authorization features

+Build a completely responsive UI

+Display dynamic content based on user interaction

+This project acts as a hands-on demonstration of my understanding of React fundamentals and my ability to structure a real application

 ### Prerequisites